Read summarized version with

 4. Acquire assistance from an experienced data governance consultant

 Setting out on a data strategy and governance journey with little to no prior experience can be quite difficult.
-Fortunately, there are experienced Tech consulting companies that can not only help you design a working data governance strategy but also provide the necessary experts for the job or even completely take care of the implementation for you.
+Fortunately, there are experienced Tech consulting companies that can not only help you design a working data governance strategy but also provide the necessary experts for the job or even handle the implementation for you.

 At N-iX, for example, data governance is included in our extensive data expertise.
 With over 200 data experts, we help leading global enterprises such as Fluke, Lebara, or AVL, in developing data solutions that help them achieve their strategic business goals.